mirage/mirage-www/tmpl/blog/mirage-entropy.md

 There are other reasons to use randomness.
-A number of algorithms require a unique value every time they are invoked and badly malfunction when this assumption is violated, and random choice is one way to provide a value unlikely to repeat.
+A number of algorithms require a unique value every time they are invoked and badly malfunction when this assumption is violated, with random choice being one way to provide a value likely to be unique.
 For example, repeating the [`k`-parameter][dsa-sensitivity] in DSA digital signatures compromises the secret key, while reusing a GCM [nonce][gcm-security] negates authenticity.
 Other algorithms are probabilistic, in that they generate random values before operating on an input, and then store